About us

 Scientific data sharing helps to further research, education and our national understanding of biodiversity and conservation issues.
 Hence anonymised scientific data may be shared with project partners and third parties such as the National Biodiversity Network, organisations such as local authorities, academic researchers and students.

-All the personal data we process is processed by our staff in the UK however for the purposes of IT hosting and maintenance your information may be situated outside of the European Economic Area (EEA).
-This will be done in accordance with guidance issued by the Information Commissioner’s Office.
+The personal and special category data we process is primarily processed by our staff in the UK, however, for the purposes of IT hosting, development and maintenance of your personal and special category information, this will be situated and or disclosed outside of the European Economic Area (EEA).
+This will be done in accordance with guidance issued by the Information Commissioner’s Office and in line with the UK GDPR and Data Protection Act 2018, with the correct security principles applied and binding corporate rules (BCR).

-If you would like to change the way you hear from us or no longer wish to receive direct marketing communications from then use the contact form on our 'Contact us' page or go to our online permission portal.
+If you would like to change the way you hear from us or no longer wish to receive direct marketing communications from us, then use the contact form on our contact us page or go to our online permission portal.

 Please read the 'Legitimate interests' statement for more information.